kennyki/Regotcha/vuejs/README.md

 import components from '../components'

 const { AppAlerts, AppLoader } = components

+// or
+const { AppAlerts, AppLoader } = require('../components').default
 ```

-The *catch*: can get more verbose than it should be when importing the components in the view
+The *catch*: can be less-readable when importing the components in the view